Concho, Arizona

 Concho is an unincorporated community and census-designated place (CDP) in Apache County, Arizona, United States.
 Concho is located on Arizona State Route 61, 14 mi west of St. Johns.
-Concho was the original site for the state capital, due to its prosperous farming.
 As of the 2010 census, the Concho CDP had a population of 38.

 Concho has the ZIP code 85924.
 The United States Postal Service operates the Concho Post Office along Arizona State Route 61.